OUR HISTORY

 Photo © Vogue-Condé Nast

-1989, The Prelude to a Transformative Era
+1989, The Transformative Era

 The Berlin wall came down.
-And in the world of fashion Liberty was displayed on the runway, with an emphasis on the superfluous and moreness.
+And in the world of fashion, liberty was displayed on the runway, with an emphasis on the superfluous and moreness.
 The Woman in Laug was provocative, revealed her back and showed it off with an exaggerated bow.

 In the photo: Silk fourreau photographed for the pages of Vogue.